Cellulose Biodegradation Models; An Example of Cooperative Interactions in Structured Populations: Cooperation

 where we have set

 Finally, using \eqref{varrhop} and \eqref{Tsol} in \eqref{TMMPD}$_6$, we can write our population system as

 where the $i$-th population's birth rate is

-Here the two terms in the growth rate represent intentionally shared food ($p(t)$), and food consumed as it's produced, respectively.
+Here the two terms in the growth rate correspond to intentionally shared food and food consumed as it's produced, respectively.

-{\bf Asymptotic behavior of $B^i(n)$.}\quad Assuming coefficients are positive, we make the following observations about the birth rate $B^i(n)$.
-According to \eqref{taudef} $\tau(n)$ is quadratic in $n$, while all other functions in \eqref{NEQM-2} are linear.
+{\bf Asymptotic behavior of $B^i(n)$.}\quad Assuming the coefficients are positive, we make the following observations about the birth rate $B^i(n)$.
+According to \eqref{taudef} $\tau(n)$ is quadratic in $n$, while all inner products in \eqref{NEQM-2} are linear.
 It follows immediately that $B^i(n)\to 0$, and in fact $B^i(n) = O(\frac1n)$ as $n\to\infty$.

 We are more interested in the behavior for small populations, $n\sim0$.
-Since $\tau(0) = \widehat{\gamma}_r$, no denominators vanish, and \eqref{Bi(n)} yields
+Since $\tau(0) = \widehat{\gamma}_{\ssst{T}}$, no denominators vanish, and \eqref{Bi(n)} yields

 More precisely, recalling that

 we see that at $n=0$, the gradient of $B^i$ vanishes, $\nabla_nB^i(0)=0$, and the Hessian of $B^i$ is the symmetric matrix

 We cannot conclude that $B^i$ is convex as the matrix $D^2_nB^i(0)$ is not positive definite, but because all the entries are positive, we can conclude that the directional derivative is increasing in any direction in the positive orthant $\{ n^k \ge 0 \}$, which indicates cooperative behavior.